Linear Model and Extensions

 An interesting fact is that the coefficients from the logit model approximately equal those from the probit model multiplied by 1.7, a constant that minimizes $\max_y | g_{\text{logit}}(by) - g_{\text{probit}}(y) |$.
 We can easily compute this constant numerically:

 Based on the above calculation, the maximum difference is approximately 0.009.
-Therefore, the logit and probit link functions are extremely close up to the scaling factor 1.7.
-However, $\min_b \max_y | g_{\text{logit}}(by) - g_{ * }(y) |$ is much larger for the link functions of cauchit and cloglog.
+Therefore, the logit and probit link functions are extremely close up to the scaling factor 1.7.\footnote{See Problem \ref{hw17::logistic-moments} for a related heuristic argument. } However, $\min_b \max_y | g_{\text{logit}}(by) - g_{ * }(y) |$ is much larger for the link functions of cauchit and cloglog.